Manage Traceability

 Learning together by empowering suppliers

 We recognise the need to increase the capacity of our partners in the journey toward full supply chain traceability.
-In 2022, we engaged in the Cavally Data Study led by data specialists Meridia - funded by Rabo Foundation - to help us and farming cooperatives collect and manage better data quality.
+In 2022, we engaged in the Cavally Data Study led by data specialists Meridia, funded by Rabo Foundation, to help us and farming cooperatives collect and better manage data quality.

 Read more about our cocoa division